DonLukeBeck/Corona-Proof-Room-Scheduling/doc/20201116-requirements.md

 #### Could have
 - A teacher shall be able to indicate to the system that the physical class is cancelled due to symptoms of the coronavirus, so that the system can notify the selected students and reschedule if needed
+- A teacher shall be able to change the interval in which lectures can be scheduled every day

 #### Won’t have
 - A teacher shall be able to re-allocate the slots of students that indicated that they won’t be attending the online session they’re selected for
 - A student shall be able to indicate a preferred lecture to attend physically
 - A student shall be able to indicate that they are in quarantine as to not be scheduled for in person classes

 ### Non-Functional
 - The system shall be runnable on Windows, Linux, and MAC